CloudCannon/Academy/_cheat_sheet/liquid_tags_-_other/post-url.md

 ---
 title: "post_url"
-description: "Generate the correct permalink URL."
+description: "Generate the correct permalink URL for a post."
 sub_category: Other
 ---
 ##### Input